mishasculpt/Files/README.md

 Click on the .zip file to download to your computer.

-**Setup Instructions
-Blender has to be started with elevated permissions in order to install the required packages**
+Setup Instructions for American Sign Language file

+Download the zip file, unzip and load into Blender

+To edit the motion capture in the file you need to install BlendArMocap**